 • Food and Beverage.
 The Company, through Alset F&B One Pte.
 Ltd. ("Alset F&B One") and Alset F&B (PLQ) Pte.
-Ltd. ("Alset F&B PLQ") each acquired a restaurant franchise licenses at the end of 2021 and 2022 respectively, both of which have since commenced operations.
+Ltd. ("Alset F&B PLQ"), acquired a restaurant franchise licenses at the end of 2021 and 2022 respectively.
 These licenses will allow Alset F&B One and Alset F&B PLQ each to operate a Killiney Kopitiam restaurant in Singapore.
 Killiney Kopitiam, founded in 1919, is a Singapore-based chain of mass-market, traditional kopitiam style service cafes selling traditional coffee and tea, along with a range of local delicacies such as Curry Chicken, Laksa, Mee Siam, and Mee Rebus.

-The Company, through HCI-T, commenced operation of two cafés during 2022 and 2021, which are located in Singapore and South Korea.
+The Company, through Hapi Café Inc. ("HCI-T"), commenced operation of two cafés during 2022 and 2021, which are located in Singapore and South Korea ("Hapi Cafes").

-The cafes are operated by subsidiaries of HCI-T, namely HCSG in Singapore and HCKI in Seoul, South Korea.
+The cafes are operated by subsidiaries of HCI-T, namely Hapi Café SG Pte.
+Ltd. in Singapore and Hapi Café Korea Inc. in Seoul, South Korea.
 Hapi Cafes are distinctive lifestyle café outlets that strive to revolutionize the way individuals dine, work, and live, by providing a conducive environment for everyone to relish the four facets - health and wellness, fitness, productivity, and recreation all under one roof.

-In recent months the Company incorporated three new subsidiaries Shenzhen Leyouyou Catering Management Co., Ltd., Dongguan Leyouyou Catering Management Co., Ltd. and GuangZhou Leyouyou Catering Management Co., Ltd in the People's Republic of China.
-The three companies will be principally engaged in the food and beverage business in Mainland China.
+In 2023 the Company incorporated new subsidiaries Guangdong LeFu Wealth Investment Consulting Co., Ltd. (f.k.a.
+Shenzhen Leyouyou Catering Management Co., Ltd.) and Dongguan Leyouyou Catering Management Co., Ltd. in the People's Republic of China.
+These companies will be principally engaged in the food and beverage business in Mainland China.